henhouseai/henhouse/context/TypeScript.md

 ## 1. System Overview

-The TypeScript system provides client-side interactivity for the Henhouse HTTP interface, replacing legacy jQuery-based code with a modern ES modules architecture.
-The system integrates with the Python MCP backend through JSON-RPC 2.0 calls and provides a sophisticated overlay system for user interactions.
+The TypeScript system provides client-side interactivity for the Henhouse HTTP interface, using ES modules architecture.
+The system integrates with the Python MCP backend through JSON-RPC 2.0 calls and provides an overlay system for user interactions.

 ### Architecture Flow